 \subsubsection{Long-Term Communication Performance Analysis}

-To assess the performance of the proposed framework over long-duration missions, Fig. \ref{fig:sum_rate_episode} tracks the evolution of the long-term average system sum rate during the training phase.

-The results demonstrate the clear dominance of the MAPPO algorithm, which rapidly ascends and stabilizes at a superior sum rate of approximately $65.5$ bps/Hz.
-This performance advantage is fundamentally attributed to the centralized training mechanism: by leveraging a critic to evaluate the global state, MAPPO effectively guides UAVs to learn sophisticated cooperative strategies, thereby maximizing the global throughput rather than myopic local gains.
-In contrast, the IPPO algorithm, while occasionally reaching high peak rates, exhibits pronounced sawtooth-like oscillations.
-This instability reflects the inherent conflict in independent policy updates: lacking global information sharing, agents fail to anticipate the adaptive behaviors of others, creating a non-stationary learning environment where uncoordinated local improvements often destabilize the global objective.
+To assess the proposed framework's performance over long-duration missions, Fig. \ref{fig:mappo_performance}(b) tracks the long-term average system sum rate during the training phase.
+The results demonstrate MAPPO's clear dominance, rapidly ascending and stabilizing at a superior sum rate of approximately $65.5$ bps/Hz.
+This performance advantage stems fundamentally from the centralized training mechanism: by leveraging a critic to evaluate the global state, MAPPO effectively guides UAVs to learn sophisticated cooperative strategies, maximizing global throughput rather than myopic local gains.
+In contrast, IPPO, while occasionally reaching high peak rates, exhibits pronounced sawtooth-like oscillations.
+This instability reflects the limitations of independent policy updates.
+Without global information sharing, agents fail to anticipate others' adaptive behaviors, creating a non-stationary learning environment where uncoordinated local improvements often destabilize the global objective.
 Furthermore, value-based decomposition methods prove less effective for this task.
-VDN suffers from severe performance fluctuations, indicating that its linear value decomposition assumption fails to approximate the highly non-linear relationship.
+VDN suffers from severe performance fluctuations, indicating that its linear value decomposition assumption fails to approximate the highly nonlinear relationship.
 Similarly, while QMIX maintains a smoother learning curve, it converges prematurely to a suboptimal plateau of approximately $62$ bps/Hz.
 This stagnation suggests that the monotonicity constraint enforced by its mixing network restricts the model's expressiveness, preventing it from resolving the multi-constraint trajectory planning task.